Walter Block

-Walter Edward Block (born August 21, 1941) is an American Austrian School economist and anarcho-capitalist theorist.
-He was the Harold E. Wirth Eminent Scholar Endowed Chair in Economics at the School of Business at Loyola University New Orleans and a former senior fellow of the non-profit think-tank Ludwig von Mises Institute in Auburn, Alabama.
+Walter Edward Block (born August 21, 1941) is an American Austrian school economist and anarcho-capitalist theorist.
+He is the Harold E. Wirth Eminent Scholar Endowed Chair in Economics at the School of Business at Loyola University New Orleans and a former senior fellow of the non-profit think-tank Ludwig von Mises Institute in Auburn, Alabama.

 Personal life

-Walter Block was born in Brooklyn, New York to Jewish parents Abraham Block, a certified public accountant, and Ruth Block, a paralegal, both of whom Block has said were liberals.
+Walter Block was born in Brooklyn, New York, to Jewish parents Abraham Block, a certified public accountant, and Ruth Block, a paralegal, both of whom Block has said were liberals.
 He attended James Madison High School, where Bernie Sanders was on his track team.
 Block earned his PhD degree in economics from Columbia University and wrote his dissertation on rent control in the United States under Gary Becker.
 Block identifies himself as a "devout atheist".
+He is also a Canadian citizen.

 In an interview, Block stated, "In the fifties and sixties, I was just another commie living in Brooklyn."
 Block credits his shift to libertarianism to his having attended a lecture by Ayn Rand while he was an undergraduate student.
 Block later attended a luncheon with Rand, Nathaniel Branden, and Leonard Peikoff at which Branden suggested that Block read Atlas Shrugged by Ayn Rand and Economics in One Lesson by Henry Hazlitt.
 He says that the final push to his conversion came from having met Austrian School and anarcho-capitalist theorist Murray Rothbard.
 While Block is an anarcho-capitalist and, unlike the Objectivist followers of Ayn Rand, ultimately opposed to limited or minimal government, and even while criticizing her movement as "cultish", Block still describes himself as "a big fan" of Rand and considers Atlas Shrugged to be "the best novel ever written."